Deep Submillimeter and Radio Observations in the SSA22 Field. IV. Spectral Energy Distributions, Star Formation Histories, and the Infrared-Radio Correlation of the 850 $\mu$m-selected SMGs: The Star-Formation History

 \citet{zavala2021} argued that the contribution of DSFGs to the cosmic SFRD remained relatively constant to the present day after reaching its peak ($\gtrsim 80\%$).
 Moreover, \citet{long2023} suggest that the contribution of DSFGs to the SMD shows only mild evolution at $z \lesssim 2$.
-However, as shown in Figure~\ref{fig:fig4-7_smd}, our SMG sample—consistent with \citet{michalowski2010}—exhibits a rapid decline at $z < 1.5$, with the contribution of SMGs to both the SFRD and SMD dropping sharply to $\lesssim 10\%$.
+However, as shown in Figure~\ref{fig:fig4-7_smd}, our SMG sample exhibits a rapid decline at $z < 1.5$, with the contribution of SMGs to both the SFRD and SMD dropping sharply to $\lesssim 10\%$. \citet{mck2025} report a sharp drop in the number density of SMGs.
 The contribution from bright SMGs also diminishes quickly after $z \sim 2.5$, becoming negligible by this epoch.
-This trend is further supported by \citet{mck2025}, who report a sharp drop in the number density of SMGs, indicating that massive dusty galaxies are increasingly difficult to detect in submillimeter surveys at low redshifts.
 These observations collectively reflect the quenching of star formation in massive SMGs.
 Dust-obscured star formation—and the associated buildup of stellar mass—has progressively shifted toward lower-mass dusty systems (i.e., downsizing), whose individual contributions to the cosmic SFRD and SMD are small.
-Additionally, other populations of dusty galaxies not efficiently traced by 850 $\micron$ selection —such as warmer, less luminous, or more compact systems—may dominate obscured star formation at late times but remain underrepresented in current submillimeter surveys. (i.e., wavelength selection effects, section~\ref{sec:sfh_evolution})
+Additionally, other populations of dusty galaxies not efficiently traced by 850 $\micron$ selection—such as intrinsically fainter, warmer systems with lower dust masses, or more compact systems—may dominate obscured star formation at late times but remain underrepresented in current submillimeter surveys. (i.e., wavelength selection effects, section~\ref{sec:sfh_evolution})